 So here’s something that a.mused me the other day and should serve as a cautionary tale on the rise and limitations of AI.
 Out of the blue, my partner says that my blog had become inaccessible from her workplace.

 She works in an educational establishment and not surprisingly they use a number of products to protect their users from the worst the Internet has to offer.
 On further investigation, it appears the site has been flagged as “suspicious” by a product called Lightspeed Web Filter.
 Very odd, I hadn’t thought my posts about puppies and running would warrant a red flag, it’s clearly a misunderstanding, maybe something lost in translation.

-Now in defence of the poor AI that had the tedious task of trawling my site I have used every single one of these words at some point, along with a good selection of the other words from the English dictionary.
+In defence of the poor AI that had the uneviable and tedious task of trawling my site, I have used every single one of these words at some point, along with a good selection of other words from the Oxford English dictionary.
 Context though is king, which unfortunately appears to be a lesson that this particular AI has yet to fully understand and I suspect it’s not alone.
 Just to be clear this isn’t a pop at Lightspeed, they have a good product that protects their customers for the most part as intended.

 There has been a war of words going on for decades now and it started back before the world wide web in the bulletin boards, mail and Usenet groups.
-As the barriers to communication were removed, spam filters using crudely crafted rules had the challenge of trying to determine if a post/mail was the real thing or cunningly manufactured fake, usually offering the promise of wealth beyond imagination or Viagra or both if you really lucked out.
+As the barriers to communication were removed, spam filters using crudely crafted rules had the challenge of trying to determine if a post/mail was the real thing or a cunningly manufactured fake, usually offering the promise of wealth beyond imagination or Viagra or both if you were really lucky.